dbt-labs/docs.getdbt.com/website/docs/docs/deploy/job-notifications.md

 ### Prerequisites
 - You must be an administrator of the Slack workspace.
 - You must be an account admin to configure Slack notifications in dbt Cloud.
 For more details, refer to [Users and licenses](/docs/cloud/manage-access/seats-and-users).
 - The notification channel must be a public channel.
-The integration only supports public channels in the Slack workspace.
+The integration only supports public channels that are in the Slack workspace.

 ### Set up the Slack integration